14 Ways We Can Help Advance Faculty Research

 - Scholarly communications, copyright, and publishing: We support scholarly communications across JMU, offering consultations on copyright, author rights, open publishing, journal selection, and more.

-- Digital scholarship support: Our digital scholarship experts can consult with you about innovative methods to conduct and share your research online and help you experiment with technologies and platforms.
-Here are some example projects.
+- Digital scholarship support: equest a consultation to explore innovative methods for conducting and sharing your research online.
+We can help you experiment with websites, wikis, podcasts, interactive maps, and other technologies.
+Here are some example digital scholarship projects.

-- Special Collections: Access rare and unique materials focusing on the history of JMU and the Shenandoah Valley by making an appointment or perusing our digital collections online.
+- Distinctive Collections: Peruse our digital collections online or request remote research support to access our rare and unique materials focusing on the history of JMU and the Shenandoah Valley.

-- Academic software: We provide a variety of academic software to support your research and teaching, including SPSS and much more.
+- Academic software: We provide a variety of academic software to support your research and teaching, including SPSS, NVIVO, and much more.

-- Learn new research skills: Access free video courses on topics like qualitative methods or SPSS through our subscription to LinkedIn Learning.
+- Learn new research skills: Access free video courses on topics like qualitative methods or SPSS through our subscriptions to LinkedIn Learning and Sage Research Methods.

-- Library workspaces: Use our 24/7 space or various quiet spaces for focused work.
-Check out this short video overview of library locations for your use.
+- Library spaces: Use our 24/7 space in Rose or various quiet spaces for focused work.

-- Interlibrary loan: Request materials not in JMU’s collections, and our Interlibrary Loan team does our best to get it to you quickly and free of charge, via the global network of libraries.
+- Interlibrary loan: Request materials you can’t find in JMU’s collections, and our Interlibrary Loan team does our best to get them to you quickly and free of charge, via the global network of libraries.

 - Delivery services: Get library books or materials delivered to your departmental mailbox or request books for pickup at any library location.

-- Scanned articles and chapters: We email you scanned articles and book chapters, whether from our collections or other libraries.
+- Scanned articles and chapters: We can email you scanned articles and book chapters, whether from our collections or from other libraries.

 - Online resources: Access databases, articles, streaming videos, and more online resources, available 24/7.